SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/00-getting-started.md

 answer a lot of beginner questions and problems.
 [OpenRefine recipes, scripts, projects, and extensions](https://github.com/OpenRefine/OpenRefine/wiki/Recipes) are available too, where you can find useful transformations to run on your own data.

-The OpenRefine GitHub wiki page has a [reference](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions) of the General Refine Expression Language (GREL) used by OpenRefine (more on GREL in one of the following episodes).
+The OpenRefine GitHub wiki page has a [reference](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions) of the General Refine Expression Language (GREL) used by OpenRefine.
+We won't be covering GREL in this lesson but it is a powerful scripting language that is worth learning once you get the hang of OpenRefine as it will enable you to do even more complex data cleaning and transformation steps.